bazaar-projects/pyinotify-bazaar/README.md

 ### Get the current stable version from PyPI and install it with `pip`

     # To install pip follow http://www.pip-installer.org/en/latest/installing.html
-    $ sudo pip install pyinotify
+    $ sudo pip install pyinotify-smarkets

-### Or install Pyinotify directly from source
+### Or install pyinotify-smarkets directly from source

     $ sudo python setup.py install

 ## Watch a directory

-Install pyinotify and run this command from a shell:
+Install pyinotify-smarkets and run this command from a shell:

     $ python -m pyinotify -v /my-dir-to-watch